 Why we need genomic surveillance of Plasmodium species

 The Plasmodium parasites that cause malaria have a remarkable talent for survival.
-They can evade the human immune system, develop resistance to antimalarial drugs, and cope with changes in the Anopheles mosquitoes that transmit them from person to person.
+Through small genetic changes, they can evade the human immune system, develop resistance to antimalarial drugs, and adapt to changes in the Anopheles mosquitoes that transmit the parasites.

-- Discovered the evolving drug resistance and infection history of P. vivax
+- Discovering the evolving drug resistance and infection history of P. vivax

-- Discovered genetic markers for piperaquine resistance in P. falciparum in Cambodia
+- Discovering genetic markers for piperaquine resistance in P. falciparum in Cambodia

-- Pioneered a reliable and scalable way of generating P. falciparum genome sequence data from dried blood spot samples using selective whole genome amplification
+- Pioneering a reliable and scalable way of generating P. falciparum genome sequence data from dried blood spot samples using selective whole genome amplification